 - Premium payment period is 6 months or longer and the person is not yet eligible for any kinds of pension (which typically means that premium payment period is less than 10 years)

-- Not having living address in Japan (i.e. already returned back to home country)
+- Not having residential address in Japan (i.e. already returned back to home or other countries)

-- Still within 2 years after leaving Japan and returning back to home country
+- Still within 2 years after having left Japan

 An insured person falling into one of the following criteria is NOT eligible to apply lump-sum withdrawal:

-- Premium payment period is less than 6 months or (typically) 10 years or longer:
+- Premium payment period is less than 6 months or is (typically) 10 years or longer:

 - Less than 6 months: No withdrawal amount hence cannot apply